MarekPatyna/Cars-API-Server/README.md

 4. Następnie Cars-Service uruchomić poprzez `Ng Serve`, a Cars-API-Server poprzez `node .`
 5. Wpisać w przeglądarce `localhost:4200`
 6. LOGIN: admin HASŁO: admin

-## Development server

-Run `node .` for a dev server.
-Navigate to `http://localhost:3000/explorer`.
-The app will automatically reload if you change any of the source files.